Writing for Designers

 - Make it impactful (strength, tone, urgency, scale and emotion)

-- Listen to what you wrote, get feedback and lock-in.
+- Listen to what you wrote, get feedback and lock-in. - Finish your writing, get approvals, polish it and send-in.

 - Your organization structure and culture will determine your approval process.
 It can be hard and messy as busy stakeholders will never have time to slow down and read.
 So present and sell your work.